jonticknor/ElasticPhish/README.md

 #### Python
 The script was built using Python 3.7.3, but should work across Python 2 & 3 versions

-You will need to first install the following Python libraries: certstream, yaml, tld
+You will need to first install the following Python libraries: certstream, PyYAML, tld

 ```
 pip install -r requirements.txt